 The number of business apps in use is growing across companies of all sizes; nearly 10% of organizations use more than 200 different apps.
 Even if each individual solution provides critical functionalities, this app bloat comes with consequences: 69% of workers say they waste an hour each day just toggling between various tech solutions, and 56% say they find having to look for information within different apps to be disruptive to productivity.
 As far as TX is concerned, these numbers are disastrous.

 But an all-in-one communications solution such as RingCentral delivers better employee and customer experiences, elevating TX.
-UCaaS allows employees to connect with ease via text, phone, or video—with each other and with customers.
+UCaaS allows employees to connect with ease via message, video, or phone—with each other and with customers.
 Meanwhile, a robust suite of integrations improves the sharing of information (screen pops triggered by incoming calls that display a customer’s full interaction history!) and streamlines workflows (set up and deploy communication services to a new employee automatically!).

 To better meet the needs and expectations of both employees and customers, it makes sense to focus on improvements that serve both groups at once.
 But without putting communications solutions at the forefront, TX will remain out of reach for most organizations.